vinhkhuc/vinhkhuc.github.io/_posts/2015-03-29-backpropagation.md

 </div>

 ### A Mathematical View
-Mathematically speakinng, backpropagation is mainly about taking derivative using chain rule.
+Mathematically speaking, backpropagation is mainly about taking derivative using chain rule.
 Let's take a look at a simple Multilayer Perceptron (**MLP**) network with one hidden layer (as shown in Figure 1).

 $$